ory/kratos/docs/docs/concepts/identity-data-model.md

 ## JSON Schema Vocabulary Extensions

-Because ORY Kratos does not know that a particular field has a system-relevant meaning you have to specify these in the schema.
+Because Ory Kratos does not know that a particular field has a system-relevant meaning you have to specify these in the schema.
 This includes for example:

 - The email address for recovering a lost password